gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Incremental build uses less memory

-Some improvements made to up-to-date checking results in less heap space being used.
+Memory usage for up-to-date checking has been improved.
-For a build similar to Gradle's own this results in a 60 MB reduction in heap usage.
+For the gradle/gradle build, heap usage dropped by 60 MB to 450 MB, that is a 12% reduction.

 ## Promoted features